 The frequency is usually monthly, but for a few exceptions, only quarterly figures are available: Colombia, Costa Rica, New Zealand, Switzerland, India, Russia and South Africa.
 For those countries, quarterly data are converted to monthly frequencies by means of interpolation.

-The OECD computes zone aggregates for the following main country groupings, which are included in the dataset available on OECD.
-Stat:
+The OECD computes zone aggregates for the following main country groupings, which are included in the dataset available on the OECD Data Explorer:

 More information on zone composition can be found at the methodology for compiling area totals.
 Zones are computed as annually chain-linked Laspeyres indices: for additional information please see the OECD Glossary.